As she was describing her quilts, Leslie gave some sage advice (which I quickly jotted down on the back of a Costco receipt).

 1. Make quilts that you love.
 Amen to that.
 Isn’t it hard to make something you just don’t love?

-Red and White exhibit in New York.
-This pattern is called Sunny Days and can be found at Geoff's Mom's Patterns (along with many others in this trunk show.)
+5. Make quilts that mean something.
+Leslie made this quilt this spring after going to the Red and White exhibit in New York.
+This pattern is called Sunny Days and can be found at Geoff’s Mom’s Patterns (along with many others in this trunk show.)

 You can see more about Leslie’s trunk show at Calli’s blog as well.
 Thanks again to Amber for hosting.
 I was inspired all over again by Leslie’s amazing talent, quilts and by her love of this art form.
 Made me want to go home and lock myself in my basement for a week just start playing with color and fabric.